 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.

-How to spend 2 days in Florence – a first-timers itinerary
+How to spend 2 days in Florence, a Detailed Itinerary

 1. Florence Cathedral